ibm-cloud-docs/vsrx/routing.md

 {:download: .download}

 # Working with Routing
-The IBM Cloud Juniper vSRX is based on `JunOS`, giving you access to the full Juniper routing stack.
+The IBM® Cloud Juniper vSRX is based on `JunOS`, giving you access to the full Juniper routing stack.

 ##Static Routing
 To configure static routes, run the following commands: